vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

-While nothing prevents users from manually configuring Vector for gathering data from the host OS, it's very hard for us to offer sane defaults that would work out-of-the-box for all clusters, since there's a miriad of configurations.
+While nothing prevents users from manually configuring Vector for gathering data from the host OS, it's very hard for us to offer sane defaults that would work out-of-the-box for all clusters, since there's a myriad of configurations.

 We can consider offering some kind of user-selectable presets for well known popular setups - like AWS and CGP.